Terken Khatun (wife of Malik-Shah I): Marriage

 Towards the end of Malik-Shah's reign, Qodun, the shahna of Marv, complained to the Sultan that he had been seized by Nizam al-Mulk's son, Shams al-Din Uthman who was rais of Marv.
 Malik Shah wrote to Nizam al-Mulk reproaching him with these words, "These your children have each gained the mastery over a large district and govern large province.
 But this does not satisfy them and they exceed what a politic and desire to do this and that."
-Nizam al-Mulk defended himself but on this occasion the Sultan's jealousy was not assuaged and he began to plot against the life of the vizier.
+Nizam al-Mulk defended himself but on this occasion the Sultan's anger was not assuaged and he began to plot against the life of the vizier.
 Terken Khatun added fuel to the fire, accusing Nizam al-Mulk of dividing the kingdom among his children.
 Her opposition to Nizam al-Mulk was due to his having urged Malik Shah to nominate Berkyaruq, the thirteen year old son of Zubayda Khatun, heir apparent, whereas she wished her own son Mahmud, an infant, to be so nominated and was supported in this by Taj al-Mulk, who was vizier to Terken Khatun.
 She joined an intrigue mounted against Nizam al-Mulk by Taj al-Mulk, Majid al-Mulk Baravistani Qummi, the mustaufi, Sadid al-Mulk, the aird.

+Turkan Khotun, who could influence her husband, eventually managed to remove the prime minister Nizamulmulk from the palace.
+Not satisfied with this, they secretly conspired with the minister's political opponents, the Ismailis of Alamut, and managed to physically destroy him.
+As a result, on October 14, 1092, Nizam al-Mulk, who was traveling from Isfahan to Baghdad, was killed by a Hashshoshi assassin near Nakhovand.
+Shortly after the death of the vizier Nizam al-Mulk, Turkan Khotun and Sultan Malik Shah set out for Baghdad.
+The reason for this visit was that Sultan Malik Shah intended to remove the Abbasid Caliph al-Muqtadi from the throne of Baghdad and install in his place his granddaughter, Mohmalak, the daughter of his beloved wife Turkan, and the son of the Caliph.
+Unfortunately, the Sultan died on November 19, 1092, at his residence near Baghdad.